HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-It is noted that 67% of mobile pages have an "unminified JS" score between 0.9 and 1.0, meaning that they have a few unminified JS resources.
+It is noted that 67.1% of mobile pages have an "unminified JS" score between 0.9 and 1.0, meaning that they have a few unminified JS resources.

  This is an improvement of 10% as compared to the results from the last year (2020).

+ {# TODO Isn't this a regression of 10%? #}

 To dive deeper into understanding how many bytes per page are unminified.